nyu-software-engineering/course-materials/slides/containers.md

 ## Attaching Windows or Mac devices to containers

-The default virtual machine used by Docker, within which containers are run, is **unable to provide access to devices attached to the host machine on Mac and Windows**!
+It turns out that the default virtual machine used by Docker, within which containers are run, is **unable to provide access to devices attached to the host machine on Mac and Windows**!
 To get around this, a different virtual machine must be used.

 --